prabandkumar/Basic-Calculator/README.md

 Second number

-Then it performs the selected operation using conditional statements
+Then it performs the selected operation using conditional statements (if,elif,else)